Lincoln Financial’s MoneyGuard Now Too Expensive

 Though its good reputation preceded it for a long time (and rightfully so), my honest suggestion would be anyone considering this hybrid product should look elsewhere – particularly to Nationwide’s CareMatters.
 Its benefits are no longer worth the cost.
 Hopefully things change in the future as this was a good product to have as an option.

-If you were interested in MoneyGuard and would like to see a comparison with another Hybrid Long-Term Care Insurance product, feel free to give us a call today at 1(800) 498-3955 or request a FREE quote below!
+If you were interested in MoneyGuard and would like to see a comparison with another Hybrid Long-Term Care Insurance product, feel free to give us a call today at 1(800) 498-3955 or schedule a call for a FREE quote below!